 What Tinnitus Sounds Like

 Upon admission into basic training, each trainee was given a pair of the earplugs.
-The different branches of the military would utilize the ear plugs at various times throughout a service member’s career, especially immediately before deployment to a combat zone.
-Service members were mandated to wear the earplugs whenever they’re exposed to sustained noise.
+The different branches of the military would utilize the ear plugs at various times throughout a service member's career.
+They were especially used immediately before deployment to a combat zone.
+Service members were mandated to wear the earplugs whenever they're exposed to sustained noise.
 To fulfill their end of the contract, 3M designed the CAEv2 earplugs especially for the Department of Defense.
 The earplugs were dual-sided in black and yellow colors designed to perform two functions:

 - Served in the military between The first was to block all extraneous noise from the service member's surroundings which makes it to function as a normal set of earplugs.